 Research at Linnaeus University is of high quality, nationally as well as internationally, and covers a wide range of disciplines.
 Particularly prominent is the research carried out within our cutting-edge research environments – our Linnaeus University Centres.
 Within these centres, everything from ecology and evolution to discrimination and integration, postcolonialism, intermediality, bioscience, and big data is being studied.

-With 2,100 employees and more than 33,000 students we strive to be a modern university, with Småland as our base and the world as our stage.
+With 2,100 employees and more than 44,000 students we strive to be a modern university, with Småland as our base and the world as our stage.
 To study and work at Linnaeus University means being part of an environment characterised by knowledge and development.
 Students acquire new knowledge and learn to have a critical approach.
 Researchers make discoveries that can change our society.
 Employees talk of a work place with both challenges and opportunities.
 Linnaeus University is a university where knowledge grows.
+Together we set knowledge in motion for a sustainable societal development.

 Linnaeus University was established in 2010 through a merger between Växjö University and University of Kalmar.